Copper vs PEX Plumbing: Complete Comparison & Which is Better

 Get matched with companies for your specific needs

-Copper vs PEX: Head-to-Head Pros & Cons
+Copper vs PEX: Head-to-Head Pros and Cons

 When it comes to residential plumbing, no debate is more common than copper vs PEX plumbing.
-Both materials are code-approved, widely used, and backed by decades of real-world performance — but they serve different needs, budgets, and climates.
+Both materials are code-approved, widely used, and backed by decades of real-world performance, but they serve different needs, budgets, and climates.
 Here's a breakdown of the key strengths and weaknesses of each.

-Copper Pipe: Pros & Cons
+Copper Pipe: Pros and Cons

 Pros